-The Westbrook Mill sells excess electricity, which is co-generated through a number of Federal Energy Regulatory Commission-licensed hydroelectric facilities, in addition to its power boiler.
+The Westbrook Mill co-generates electricity through a number of Federal Energy Regulatory Commission-licensed hydroelectric facilities and purchases the remainder of its power requirements from the grid.

-The Cloquet Mill is partly supplied with internally generated electricity.
-The facility includes a hydroelectric plant that is licensed by the Federal Energy Regulatory Commission.
 In addition to generating a portion of its own power, the Cloquet Mill has entered into a take-or-pay agreement to purchase a portion of its power from Minnesota Power.
 We may terminate this agreement at any time subject to a four-year notice period.
+The Cloquet Mill also includes a hydroelectric plant that is licensed by the Federal Energy Regulatory Commission.